 - Ensure that there are no pad locks or chains on exit doors; exits should never be obstructed (in accordance with Mississippi State Fire Code).
-Ensure that all exit signs are illuminated and clearly visible. - Ensure that all chemicals are stored properly (in accordance with the Material Safety Data Sheet www.msdssearch.com). - Refer to the U.S. Consumer Product Safety Commission's Handbook for Public Playground Safety (www.cpsc.com); for federal guidelines for playground safety. - Ensure that fire extinguishers are inspected each year and properly tagged. - Complete yearly maintenance of the heating and cooling system in your school; check coils, filters, belts, etc. in order to maintain safe operation and healthy air quality. - Conduct at least one emergency evacuation drill per month. - Ensure that an anti bullying policy is in place that outlines procedures for dealing with bullying situations in the school.

-- Ensure that two means of egress are available in each classroom in case of an emergency; if there is only one door, designate a window (properly sized) as a means of egress. - Never use extension cords as a permanent source of electricity anywhere on a school campus.

-Comply with the applicable rules and regulations of the State Board of Education in the operation of its transportation program (in accordance with the MS Code 37-41-53; State Board of Education Policies 7903, 7904, and 7909; and Accreditation Standard #29).

-- Inspect all buses on a quarterly basis and ensure that they are well maintained and clean. - Require that all bus drivers have a valid bus driver certificate and a commercial driver's license and operates the bus according to all specified safety procedures.
+Ensure that all exit signs are illuminated and clearly visible - Ensure that all chemicals are stored properly - Refer to the U.S. Consumer Product Safety Commission's Handbook for Public Playground Safety (www.cpsc.gov); for federal guidelines for playground safety. - Ensure that fire extinguishers are inspected each year and properly tagged. - Complete yearly maintenance of the heating and cooling system in your school; check coils, filters, belts, etc. in order to maintain safe operation and healthy air quality. - Conduct at least one emergency evacuation drill per month. - Every school will have an anti-bullying policy that outlines procedures for dealing with bullying situations in the school. - Ensure that two means of egress are available in each classroom in case of an emergency; if there is only one door, designate a window (properly sized) as a means of egress. - Never use extension cords as a permanent source of electricity anywhere on a school campus. - Comply with the applicable rules and regulations of the State Board of Education in the operation of its transportation program (in accordance with the MS Code 37-41-53; State Board of Education Policies 7903, 7904, and 7909; and Accreditation Standard #29). - Inspect all buses on a quarterly basis and ensure that they are well maintained and clean. - Require that all bus drivers have a valid bus driver certificate and a commercial driver's license and operates the bus according to all specified safety procedures.
 Maintain a record of yearly motor vehicle reports on each bus driver and evidence that each driver has received two hours of in-service training per semester.
 (SB Policy 7903) - Ensure arrival of all buses at their designated school sites prior to the start of the instructional day. - Conduct bus evacuation drills at least two times each year.
-(SB Policy 7904) Provide facilities that meet the criteria of: (MS Code 37-7-301 (c) (d) (j); 37-11-5, 49 and 45-11-101; and Accreditation Standard #29). - Provide facilities that are clean. - Provide facilities that are safe. - Provide proper signage that explains tobacco, weapons, and drugs are prohibited on the school campus and at school functions. - Provide operational facilities that are equipped and functional to meet the instructional needs of students and staff (in accordance with the Mississippi School Design Guidelines at www.edi.msstate.edu/guidelines/design.php). - Provide air conditioning in all classrooms, Code §37-17-6(2) (2000).
+(SB Policy 7904)

+Provide facilities that meet the criteria of: (MS Code 37-7-301 (c) (d) (j); 37-11-5, 49 and 45-11-101; and Accreditation Standard #29).

+- Provide facilities that are clean. - Provide facilities that are safe. - Provide proper signage that explains tobacco, weapons, and drugs are prohibited on the school campus and at school functions. - Provide operational facilities that are equipped and functional to meet the instructional needs of students and staff (in accordance with the Mississippi School Design Guidelines)

+• Provide air conditioning in all classrooms, Code §37-17-6(2) (2000).